things to do

 RSPB Loch of Kinnordy Nature Reserve hosts a plethora of avian visitors throughout the year including ospreys in the summer.
 You can also spot otters, red squirrels, deer and see evidence of concerted beaver activity along the banks of the Gairie Burn, which flows out of the loch.

 Follow the Gairie into Kirrie Den, a mile-long park set in a beautiful natural valley.
-There’s a small waterfall, plenty of dog-walking space and a good play park.
+There’s a waterfall, woodland and a good play park.

 Kirriemuir has a considerable musical heritage, which includes being the hometown of the young Bon Scott of AC/DC.
 You can visit a statue of the rocker at the foot of Bellie’s Brae.
 The annual BonFest sees heavy-music fans from around the world visit the town for a weekend packed with gigs.
-In 2019 the Fest takes place from 3-5 May (www.bonfest.com).
+The weekend-long Fest takes place at the end of April/beginning of May (www.bonfest.com).

 There’s plenty of traditional music in Kirriemuir too, with a weekly open session on a Tuesday evening (from 9pm onwards) at Three Bellies Brae bar.
 There are regular Strathspey and Reel Society meetings in St Andrews Chuch Hall and the Kirrie Festival at the beginning of September is one of Scotland’s oldest folk festivals.
 A weekend-long event, it welcomes performers, sessioneers and traditional-music fans from all around the country and far beyond (www.kirriefestival.org).